Frequently Asked Questions

 Q. What furniture comes with the apartment?

-A. Living Room: Sofa, loveseat, coffee table, end tables, 32” TV, dining room table and six-eight chairs depending on the apartment size.
-Bedrooms: Two single beds (extra long), two wardrobes, two desks and two desk chairs.
+A. Living Room: Sofa, loveseat, end tables, Flat Screen TV, dining room table and chairs.
+The bedrooms have beds, wardrobes, desks and desk chairs.

 Q. What appliances come with the apartment?